Equilibrium transport with time-inconsistent costs: Equilibrium transport

 \subsection{Definition of equilibrium transport}

-To handle the time inconsistency and define a reasonable concept of ``optimal" solutions, we should consider consistent plans that the agent can follow, instead of the pre-commitment solutions.
+To handle time inconsistency and define a reasonable concept of ``optimal" solutions, we should consider consistent plans that the agent can follow, instead of pre-committed solutions that are optimal only at the fixed initial point.
 The agent who is aware of time inconsistency should keep in mind that the objectives in the future are different.
-Inspired by the concept of subgame perfect Nash equilibrium, several works \citep{bjork14FS,bjork17FS} propose to reformulate the problem as a non-cooperative game between agents $t+1, ..., T-1$ that are incarnations of the agent at time $t$.
+Inspired by the concept of subgame perfect Nash equilibrium, several works \citep{strotz1955myopia,bjork14FS,bjork17FS} propose to reformulate the problem as a non-cooperative game between agents at time $t+1, ..., T-1$ that are incarnations of the agent at time $t$, that is, a game between the current self and the future selves.
 An equilibrium solution, denoted as $\{ \pi^*_t, ..., \pi^*_{T-1} \}$ in a discrete-time setting, should satisfy the following property: If ourselves in the future time $t+1, ... , T-1$ stick with $\{ \pi^*_{t+1}, ..., \pi^*_{T-1} \}$, then it is optimal for us at the current time $t$ to adopt $\pi^*_t$.
 This backward recursive definition guarantees that the agent at each time $t$ will not deviate from $\pi^*_t$.